kavia-common/Thunder-712/README.md

   - npm start

 Server details:
-- Binds to 0.0.0.0 and listens on the PORT environment variable or 3000 by default.
+- Binds to 0.0.0.0 and listens on the PORT environment variable (if set) or 3001 by default.
 - Health check endpoint: GET /health returns {"status":"ok"}.

 A Procfile is included with "web: npm start" for platforms that require it.